chenchenece/udacityReviewConsole/README.md

   **CAUTION:** Changes made to the *dist* directory will be overwritten on the next build, please ensure changes are made in the *assets* directory.

-##Development (Under Development)
+##Development

-In order to run a development server, type in `npm dev-start` in the terminal.
+In order to run a development server, type in `npm run dev-start` in the terminal.
 This starts a server with browser-sync.
-Gulp also watches the CSS and JS files in the assets directory for changes and automatically refreshes the browser.
+Gulp also watches the CSS and JS files in the assets directory for changes.
+When the watched static files are changed, they are built again and then the browser is refreshed.

+Since the development server runs using `nodemon`, any changes to server-side application files also restarts the server.

+Browser-Sync uses a proxy at port 3500 and the server runs on port 3000.

 ## Credits